-Isoleucine: Boosts energy levels and assists the body in recovery from strenuous physical activity.
-Participates in hemoglobin synthesis which regulates blood sugar and energy levels to prevent muscle wasting and help heal muscle tissue (Reference).
+Isoleucine: Helps boost energy levels and assists the body in recovery from strenuous physical activity.
+Participates in hemoglobin synthesis which regulates blood sugar and energy levels to help prevent muscle wasting and heal muscle tissue (Reference).

 Leucine: Aids the body in using fat for fuel.
 Helps regulate blood sugar levels and produces growth hormones, resulting in muscle repair and growth.
-Prevents the breakdown of muscle proteins caused by muscle stress or injury (Reference).
+Helps prevent the breakdown of muscle proteins caused by muscle stress or injury (Reference).

 Methionine: Helps reduce inflammation.
-Supplies sulfur needed for normal metabolism and growth (Reference).
+Helps supply sulfur needed for normal metabolism and growth (Reference).

 Valine: Helps maintain muscle nitrogen levels to enhance muscle metabolism and tissue growth.
-Supplies muscles with extra glucose to increase energy production.
-Effective appetite suppressant (Reference).
+Helps supply muscles with extra glucose to increase energy production.
+May aid appetite suppressant (Reference).

 Determining a Protein Powder Market for your Brand